 Year Important Group and Company Events 2010 The investment in Auto-Drilling Technology Co., Ltd. was increased to boost drill press production capacity.
 The capital was increased to NT\$ 842 million to expand production capacity.
 The monthly production capacity was expanded from 145 thousand square meters to 165 thousand square meters in February and again increased to 180 thousand square meters in August after completion of Plant C-3.
 The Taiwan office was established.
 New customers: Panasonic and Pace 2011 The production capacity expansion plan was completed in March/April and the monthly production capacity was increased from 180 thousand square meters to 210 thousand square meters.
 The inner layer production capacity was raised by a large margin to meet the demand for multi-layer boards.
 Apex made an investment to set up Approach Excellence Trading Ltd. a subsidiary, to be in charge of procurement in Taiwan for the group.
 Apex was listed in Taiwan on October 18.
 The Board of Investment of Thailand gave the approval for the five-year tax exemption for Plant B to extend to eight years.
 New customer: Toshiba HDD 2012 The production capacity expansion plan was completed in January and the monthly production capacity increased from 210 thousand square meters to 250 thousand square meters.
 The construction of the new plant Apex 2 in Sinsakhon Industrial Estate officially began in March; the total investment was estimated to be NT\$ 5 billion.
 To increase profit, Apex purchased drill presses and edge trimmers from Auto-Drilling Technology to reduce outsourcing costs and also disposed of the Auto-Drilling Technology shares.
-2013 Apex 2 launched the trial first phase production in Q4 Apex acquired new Japanese and Korean customers.
+2013 Apex 2 launched the trial first phase production in Q4.
+Apex acquired new Japanese and Korean customers.
 2014 Apex 2 officially began the first phase production in Q1.
 Production of 8-layer boards started.
 2015 Apex 2 officially began the second phase production in Q2.
 Apex has been listed in TWSE on September 8.
-2016 Apex 2 officially began the third phase production in Q4.
-2017 Apex 2 officially began the third phase production in Q3.
-2018 Selected as Samsung VD member and become Samsung's Honorary Strategic Partner 2019 The Company signed a syndicated loan agreement.
+2016 • Apex 2 officially began the third phase production in Q4.
+2017 • Apex 2 officially began the third phase production in Q3.
+2018 Selected as Samsung VD member and become Samsung's Honorary Strategic Partner.
+2019 The Company signed a syndicated loan agreement.
 Subsidiary Apex Circuit (Thailand) Co., Ltd. obtaining Shye Feng Enterprise (Thailand) Co., Ltd. shares.
-2020 The Expansion of New Factory Apex 3 Apex was awarded with the Outstanding Overseas Taiwanese SMEs Award The Company was selected into MSCI World Small Cap Index
+2020 The Expansion of New Factory Apex 3.
+Apex was awarded with the Outstanding Overseas Taiwanese SMEs Award.
+The Company was selected into MSCI World Small Cap Index.

-Year Important Group and Company Events 2021 The Company was selected into TWSE Corporate Governance 100 Index The Company was awarded the 2021 AREA-Health Promotion Award The Company was awarded the 2021 TCSA Corporate Sustainability Reports Award Launch of renewable energy project Apex 3 starts operation with a monthly production capacity of 240 thousand square meters.
+Year Important Group and Company Events The Company was selected into TWSE Corporate Governance 100 Index.
+The Company was awarded the 2021AREA-Health Promotion Award.
+2021 The Company was awarded the 2021 TCSA Corporate Sustainability Reports Award Launch of renewable energy project.
+Apex 3 starts operation with a monthly production capacity of 240 thousand square meters.
+Apex launched the "Apex GREEN Project" to strengthen our ESG development with three main topics, which are "Renewable Energy", "Wastewater Recycling" and "Improving Energy 2022 Efficiency".
+The Company was awarded the 2022AREA-Health Promotion Award. • Apex ranked top 6%~20% in the Corporate Governance Evaluation for seven consecutive years.